 Spondylolisthesis is a spinal condition that affects the lower vertebrae (spinal bones).
-This disease causes one of the lower vertebra to slip forward onto the bone directly beneath it.
-This is a painful condition, but it is treatable in most cases.
+This disease causes one of the lower vertebrae to slip forward onto the bone directly beneath it.
+It’s a painful condition but treatable in most cases.
 Both therapeutic and surgical methods may be used.
-Proper exercise techniques can help keep this condition from developing.
+Proper exercise techniques can help you avoid this condition.

 The symptoms of spondylolisthesis vary.
-Patients with mild cases may not have any symptoms.
-However, people with severe cases may be unable to perform daily activities.
+People with mild cases may not have any symptoms.
+However, those with severe cases may be unable to perform daily activities.
 Some of the most common symptoms are:

 Causes of spondylolisthesis vary based on age, heredity, and lifestyle.
 Children may suffer from this condition as the result of a birth defect or injury.
-However, patients of all ages are susceptible if the condition runs in their families.
+However, people of all ages are susceptible if the condition runs in the family.
 Rapid growth during adolescence may also be a contributing factor.

-Playing sports may also cause overstretching of the spine and stress on the lower back.
+Playing sports may also cause your strain to overstretch and put stress on your lower back.
 The following sports are especially likely to cause this condition:

 - track and field

 Spondylolysis is often a precursor to spondylolisthesis.
-Spondylolysis occurs when there is a fracture in a vertebra, but it has not yet fallen onto a lower bone in the spine.
+Spondylolysis occurs when there is a fracture in a vertebra, but it hasn’t yet fallen onto a lower bone in your spine.

 Physical exams are the first step in diagnosing this condition.
-Patients with spondylolisthesis may have difficulty raising a leg straight outward during simple exercises.
-X-rays of the lower spine are crucial for determining whether a vertebra is out of place.
+If you have spondylolisthesis, you may have difficulty raising your leg straight outward during simple exercises.
+X-rays of your lower spine are crucial for determining whether a vertebra is out of place.
 Your doctor may also look for any possible bone fractures on the X-ray images.

-Your doctor may order a more detailed computerized tomography (CT) scan if the misplaced bone is pressing on your nerves.
+Your doctor may order a more detailed CT scan if the misplaced bone is pressing on your nerves.

 Common nonsurgical treatment methods include: